The 5 Gift Rule on Christmas Changed Everything for My Family

 boy with skiis standing on mountain

-Over the past 5 Christmases, we have had so many amazing memories thanks to our new 4 Gift Rule tradition.
+Over the past 5 Christmases, we have had so many amazing memories thanks to our 5 Gift Rule tradition.

 The “do gift” is often my favorite and is quickly beonlineing one that my kiddos look forward to the most as they get older.
 Some of their favorite things we’ve done are an NFL game, skiing, and paintballing, and a Disney On Ice show for my daughter.
 These are typically the types of gifts we also ask for from extended family so we can continue to keep gift-giving to a minimum.
 Last year, Grandma surprised us all with a trip to the Gaylord in D.C. which is super magical during Christmas and was an under 2 hour drive from home.